tunyuanchang/Projects/README.md

 ### Analysis of Street Recognition
 ###### Python, Machine Learning, CNN
 * Explore the similarities and differences between how machines and human recognize street view images
-* Develop CNN models to identify cities from Google Street View images, utilizing self-built CNNs, ResNet, DenseNet, and Xception architectures
+* Develop CNN models to identify cities from Google Street View images, utilizing `self-built CNNs`, `ResNet`, `DenseNet`, and `Xception` architectures
 * Visualize and analyze the features that the models focus on using Grad-CAM
 * Conduct experiments to improve performance based on visualization analysis:
     * Crop images: to eliminate the effects of mosaic/pixalation